RPitta/NeighborhoodSimulator/README.md

 * Persons can start getting into committed relationships once young adults (18).
 Teenage "crushes" not implemented (yet?).
 * Persons realize their relationship orientation (monoamorous/polyamorous) at 18+.
 * Poly persons can only date 2 persons at the same time.
 (Should increase this in the future?)
-* Intergenerational relationships are considered to be relationships with at least a 20-year age difference (youngest must always be of age).
+* Intergenerational relationships are considered to be relationships with at least a 20-year age difference (youngest one must always be of age).
 * Throuples (or triads) are considered to be relationships between three poly persons all romantically involved with each other.
 * Consanguineous relationships are considered to be relationships between adult relatives (by blood or adoption); sibling/sibling or half-sibling/half-sibling, parent/child, cousin/cousin and uncle-aunt/niece-nephew.
 Grandparent/grandchild not allowed due to its extreme rarity.
 Romantic relationships between step-relatives and in-laws count as typical straight/gay but may also be subject to family/neighborhood reactions.
 * Who can have committed relationships: everyone except aromantic asexuals (and those who wish to be single, obviously).